Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

   * The migration does not include temporary attachments (created when a file upload is not finished correctly).
 If any are present on the source instance, a warning is logged in the [migration protocol](./MIGRATION_PROTOCOL_REFERENCE.md).

 ### Media library "Attachments for site DancingGoat"

+The following is an example of a media library created by the Kentico Migration Tool for page attachments:

 * **Articles** (empty parent folder)
   * **Coffee-processing-techniques** (contains any unsorted attachments of the '/Articles/Coffee-processing-techniques' page)